piyush-98/piyush-98.github.io/_posts/2018-08-02-Building-ReverSEE.md

 Flask was used to build a RESTful API to serve the model.
 Helper classes in `app/helpers.py` queried the model with an image recieved by the API and returned a `pandas.DataFrame` of the top 10 most probable items.

-POST `/api/matchcnn` accepted the image data sent by a client and sent back a json of top 10 most probable items, which were paths of static files being served by flask (atleast for the development server).
+POST `/api/matchcnn` accepted the image data sent by a client and sent back a JSON list of top 10 most probable items, which were paths of static files being served by Flask (atleast for the development server).